meg4ik/pynecore/docs/cli/basics.md

 The PyneCore CLI provides the following main commands:

-- `run`: Run a PyneCore script
+- `run`: Run a PyneCore script (.py or .pine)
+- `compile`: Compile Pine Script to Python using PyneSys API
 - `data`: OHLCV related commands
-- `compile`: Compile Pine Script to Python through pynesys.com (coming soon)

 ## Next Steps

 Now that you understand the basic concepts, you can learn about specific commands:

 - [Running Scripts](run.md): How to run PyneCore scripts
+- [Compiling Pine Scripts](compile.md): How to compile Pine Scripts to Python
 - [Data Management](data.md): Data download and conversion commands